ckelner/AWSResco/README.md

-# js-aws-reservations-comparison
+# AWSResco
-A standalone JS SPA using the AWS JS SDK to get instance and reservation info.
+A standalone SPA using the client side AWS JS SDK to get instance and reservation info for JIT comparison of running infrastructure

 ## Development
 - Run with: `sudo python -m SimpleHTTPServer`